pattonsgirl/CEG2350/Labs/Lab03/README.md

 4. Reload `~/.profile` either with `source` or by closing and opening the terminal.
 What is the value of the `PATH` environment variable?
 What was added now vs. in your answer to 1?

-5. Copy `sorting-party` into the folder.
+5. Copy `roll` into the folder.
 Write the command(s) used.

 6. Modify the permissions so that you can run your script on the command line from any location.
 Write the modifications needed.
    - Note: if you already modified permissions, fill in this question with what you modified.

 8. In terms of user, group, and other, explain who is allowed to run the script.

-## Extra Credit - Colorize Me, Captain
+## Extra Credit - Room for Improvement

-Colorize the error condition from your script (`File format not allowed`).
-Maybe go for traditional red?
-How does purple make you feel?
-Rainbow and plaid are also welcome to this party.
+Make a notable improvement to the `roll` script.
+This could be another feature, an additional boundary check on allowed conditions, experimenting with colored text for standard and error output...
+If you have an idea, you are encouraged to run it by the TAs first to make sure it is worthy.

-Make sure you `commit` and `push` your script changes for grading.
+Make sure you `commit` and `push` your script changes for grading and add a note of what you did in the answer template.

 ## Submission